 Our instructional staff consists of currently sworn law enforcement officers.
 Our U.S. Chief Instructor, Darren Levine, is a Deputy District Attorney for Los Angeles County.
 He lectures frequently on use-of-force issues.

 We provide Instructor Certification Courses, Seminars (end-user training), Private Courses and Customized Courses to meet your needs.
 We have mobile training teams that travel to provide training and currently support over 2000 Military and Law Enforcement Instructors around the world.

-The Krav Maga law enforcement-training curriculum has been divided into different areas:
+The Krav Maga for law enforcement training curriculum has been divided into different areas:

 - Combatives (use of personal weapons)

 - Weapon Retention (in the holster, out of the holster, standing and on the ground)